rahulguha/rahul-guha-com/README.md

 ## Deployment

-This is deployed using github pages - you can see the final outcome at http://www.<a href="rahul-guha.com" />
+This is deployed using github pages - you can see the final outcome at <a href="rahul-guha.com" >www.rahulguha.com </a>

 - Create a new site in Netlify and import your repository.